 "Crime Dog" made his MLB debut in 1986 but didn't stick in the big leagues until 1987.
 By 1989, he had emerged as a top-notch slugger.
 That season he led the American League in home runs with 36 and also led the league in OPS.
 His status as a slugger was legitimized by the fact he took home his first of three career Silver Slugger awards.

 Prior to the 1991 season, McGriff was be involved in a less-lopsided trade, as he and Tony Fernandez were sent to the San Diego Padres for Roberto Alomar and Joe Carter.
-Alomar is now in the Baseball Hall of Fame, and Carter proved a postseason hero for the Blue Jays.
-You may recall one time in the World Series when Joe touched ’em all.
+Alomar, who gained fame in Cleveland and is now in the Baseball Hall of Fame, and Carter proved postseason heroes for the Blue Jays.
+You may recall one time in the World Series when Joe touched 'em all.

 During the 1992 season, McGriff led the National League in home runs with 34, making him the rare player to lead both leagues in homers in their career.
 He also made his first All-Star Game that year.

 The Padres didn't hold onto him long.
 During the 1993 campaign he was dealt once again, this time to the Atlanta Braves for three prospects who never panned out.
 In spite of the trade, McGriff hit a personal-best 37 homers and finished fourth in the MVP voting.